llancruzz/hogwarts/README.md

 #### Remaining Bugs
 - To utilize the Hogwarts web app on iOS devices, Safari on MacOS, Samsung Internet on Samsung devices, and potentially other platforms, users must disable their anti-tracking features such as 'Prevent Cross-Site Tracking' on Apple devices or 'Smart Anti-Tracking' on Samsung devices.
 This is necessary because the web app's Django Rest Framework API and React front-end are hosted on separate domains through Heroku, thereby triggering the anti-tracking mechanisms which obstruct cross-domain requests from the front end to the API.
 Unfortunately, it appears that there is no solution available other than hosting the API and front end on the same domain. (reference - https://stackoverflow.com/questions/56972162/is-there-a-workaround-for-safari-ios-prevent-cross-site-tracking-option-when).
-- Upon logging in, I noticed that the follow and unfollow buttons require a page refresh to function properly.
-I suspect that this is a token defect, as even the tutors were unable to comprehend the issue.
-Given the time constraints for project submission, I have taken the initiative to report the bug.
+- Upon logging in, I noticed that the follow and unfollow buttons require a page refresh to function properly in my laptop on "most followed profiles" component.
+I suspect that it could be an token defect, as even the tutors were unable to comprehend the issue because they couldn't see anything about it, everything works fine for them.
+Also, after a few minutes, my page works fine as well.
+I guess it’s possible that there could be a delay in the authentication process due to various factors such as server load or network latency, Heroku etc. Given the time constraints for project submission, I have taken the initiative to report the bug.
 However, I intend to devote further research to discovering a viable solution.
 Once the issue has been resolved, I plan to share the solution with the Slack Code Institute Community so that future students encountering the same problem may benefit from the information.

 ## Technologies Used